 Skip to main content

-1. 2.
-A fully serviced and properly functioning gas boiler is essential to both saving you money (up to €150 annually) and making your home as energy efficient as possible.
+2. 2.
+A fully serviced gas boiler is essential for saving you money (up to €150 annually) and keeping your home as energy efficient as possible.

-6. Look into an SEAI home energy grant and upgrade your heating systems through a deep retrofit project.
+Check out SEAI’s home energy grants and upgrade your heating systems through deep retrofits.

 1. 1.
 Let the natural light in and reduce unnecessary lighting to lower your lighting costs whenever possible.